For parents who are responsible for childcare, handling the cost of bringing up children can be challenging.

 Although it’s primarily aimed at working parents and guardians, the unemployed and full-time students may also qualify for this tax credit.

-If you paid for a babysitter, a summer camp, or any care provider for a disabled child of any age or a child under the age of 13, you could claim a tax credit of either:
+If you paid a daycare center, babysitter, summer camp, or other care provider to care for a qualifying child under age 13, you can claim a tax credit of:

 - The credit also covers up to $6,000 for two or more children.